EmiliaPsacharopoulos/Quadruped-8dof-Robot/README.md

 ## Project Overview
 Paragraphs here:
+Cited from the [Open Dynamic Robot Initiative Entry Point](https://open-dynamic-robot-initiative.github.io/), "this project originated in an effort to build a low cost and low complexity actuator module using brushless motors that can be used to build different types of torque controlled robots with mostly 3D printed and off-the-shelves components."

 - Motivations (ie. for making the github page and from the previous research).
 Mainly making a US version that is easier to follow and with potential design improvements.
 Also, documenting our summer work
 - Images of our completed robot.
-- State research team (affiliation with UofM) again
+- State research team (affiliation with UofM)

 ## Links
 - Our YouTube Channel